Characters: Game Of Thrones Nights Watch

 - Angst Dissonance: In-universe.
 He thinks that being a bastard is terrible, his life sucks, and people treat him unfairly.
 He often needs to be reminded that even if he is a bastard, he still has a family that (with the sole exception of Catelyn) loves him — plus, he grew up in a castle, making him one of the most privileged Sworn Brothers of the Night's Watch.
-Which essentially boils down to stating that his complaints are usually totally bollocks.
+He always had a roof over his head, was never hungry, and even got to receive professional combat training from the master-at-arms.
+This essentially boils down to stating that his complaints are usually totally bollocks.
 Part of his problem is that he's well into the top 10% of Westerosi society, but he was raised in a family where everyone else was in the top 1-2%, so he has difficulty keeping this in perspective until he meets some of the other 90% when he goes to the Wall.

-- The Apprentice: According to Sam, he's being groomed to become the next Lord Commander of the Night's Watch.
+- The Apprentice: Lord Mormont takes him under his wing, and Sam remarks that Jon is being groomed to become the next Lord Commander of the Night's Watch.

 - Authority Equals Asskicking: During the Battle of Castle Black, he's left in charge, and takes a small force down to ground level.
 He jumps out of the elevator, and proceeds to kill three Wildlings before the elevator even hits the floor.